LGouellec/retriable-consumer-kafka-dotnet/README.md

 KAFKA_COMMIT_INTERVAL_MS: 10000 # 10 seconds
 ```

-This consumer will retry 20 times to simulate external system.
-Unfortunately external system return 100% an error and takes 4 seconds to respond.
-So for each loop, 20 * 4s = 80s for processing one record.
+The consumer calls an external service inside of the `poll`-loop.
+On failure, the app retries 20 times.
+The  external system returns errors in 100% of the calls.
+Each call takes 4 seconds to respond.
+Processing individual records, hence, takes
+`20 * 4 s = 80 s`.

-However, max.poll.interval.ms of consumer is configured with 60000 (1 minute) < 80 seconds for processing records.
+`max.poll.interval.ms` is set to `60000 ms (1 minute) < 80 seconds` for processing records.

-**So what happens ?**
+**What happens?**

+During the processing (retrying to deliver to the external system), a consumer background thread throws a `max.poll.internal.ms`-error internally, and the consumer leaves the consumer group.

-Before the end of loop processing, consumer background thread received a max.poll.internal.ms error internaly.
-When consumer will commit the offsets after the 20 try, it'll throw an exception in high-level, catched, log and recreate a new instance of consumer from scratch.
+When the consumer attempts to commit the offsets after the 20 retries an exception is thrown.
+The consumer has left the group and is not a known group member.

-New consumer instance will reprocess previous record (because never committed), retry 20 times, etc ...
-So it's like an infinite retry using a loop retry processing without pause&resume API.

-However, when you leave consumer group, you lost your offset in-memory dictionary and that's why you have re-process previous record indefinitely.

-In conclusion, when you use a loop retry processing be carefull about 3 things :
+The program catches the expection, logs it and, creates a new consumer instance from scratch.

+The new consumer instance reprocesses the previous record(s) - there was no successful commit - retries to call the external service 20 times, etc.

+Since the consumer looses its in-memory offset dictionary when leaving the group, the consumer has to re-process the same record indefinitely.

+When naively retrying inside of the `poll`- loop be aware of the following:
-- unitary time to call external system
+* unitary time to call the external system
-- number of retry
+* number of retries
-- max.poll.internal.ms consumer configuration
+* `max.poll.internal.ms` consumer configuration

-**max-poll-internal-ms > number-of-retry * max(unitary-call-time)**
+The expected retry period must be smaller than the `max.poll.interval.ms`-timeout.
+I.e. `number-of-retries * max(unitary-call-time) < max-poll-internal-ms`.
+Otherwise, the consumer instance is evicted from the consumer group.